brewingcode/ember-google-publisher-tags/README.md

 2. *disable* the `head-footer` hook for this addon, so that your page `<head>` is unaffected

-### gpt.iframeRootUrl: string (default: "")
+### gpt.iframeRootUrl: string (default: ENV.rootURL)

-If your `dist` folder is not accessible at the root of your domain, or if you need to put the `gpt-iframe.html` file somewhere else, use this property.
-It will be prepended to the `src` attribute of the iframe, which is `/gpt-iframe.html` by default.
+If your `dist` folder is not accessible at your application-defined `rootURL`, use this property.

 ```js
 // config/environment.js